rowanthorpe/build-jack-fox/README.md

   `cp [repo-dir]/build-jack-fox-conf.sh.template [repo-dir]/build-jack-fox-conf.sh` and uncomment/edit them (e.g.
   `--enable-install` -> `install=1`, or `--jack-dev-pkg "libjack-dev"` -> `jack_dev_pkg=libjack-dev`).
 * If you want to make the script available in your $PATH, do e.g. `ln -s [repo-dir]/build-jack-fox /usr/local/bin/`
+* NB: You will need at least about 15GB free on the partition housing the $srcdir (for the built files, and the copies made while packaging).

 Invocation
 ----------